 We are a people who worship Jesus Christ.
-Let that sink in.
-For there are places in the world where that will get you killed.
+Let that sink in, for there are places in the world where that will get you killed.
 We don’t just admire him, or follow him, or swear allegiance to him.
 We worship Jesus.
-We worship him as the eternal, uncreated, omnipotent, all-wise, Creator and Sustainer and Redeemer of the universe.
+We worship him as the eternal, uncreated, omnipotent, all-wise, Creator, Sustainer, and Redeemer of the universe.
 He is God, one with the Father and the Spirit.
-And we worship God the Father, God the Son, and God the Spirit — one God, in three divine Persons.
+And we worship God the Father, God the Son, and God the Spirit — one God, in three divine persons.
 We worship Jesus.

 There was again a division among the Jews because of these words.
 Many of them said, “He has a demon, and is insane; why listen to him?”
 Others said, “These are not the words of one who is oppressed by a demon.
 Can a demon open the eyes of the blind?”

 That’s what it all comes down to — again.
 He is insane or he is God.
 And the reason I say Jesus brought it down to his insanity or his deity again is because of the way he describes his power in verses 17 and 18.
 This is either insane or divine.
 There is no middle way here.
-Not them.
+Not then.
 Not now.

 Then in verses 7–10, he says, “I am the door” (verses 7 and 9), and he unpacks what that means for us.
 Then in verses 11–18, he says, “I am the good shepherd” (verses 11 and 14), and he unpacks for us what that means for us.

 Remember, he is talking to the Pharisees.
-Others are listening to (we know from 10:21), but he is speaking directly to the Pharisees.
+Others are listening too (we know from John 10:21), but he is speaking directly to the Pharisees.
 Look at the bridge between chapter 9 and 10.
-No, you can’t.
-There isn’t one.
+No, you can’t, because there isn’t one.
 You don’t need a bridge where there’s no break.
-Look at 9:40–41, into chapter 10.
+Look at 9:40–41 into chapter 10.

 There’s no break here.
 It is unmistakable.
 The Pharisees are the thieves and robbers.
 They got to their positions of shepherd-like leadership without the blessing of the Gatekeeper.
 They are not faithful shepherds.
 They are the “stranger” in verse 5: “A stranger they will not follow, but they will flee from him, for they do not know the voice of strangers.”
 The sheep that belong to the true Shepherd (“his own,” verse 3) will not be controlled by the Pharisees.